 Ozark Mountain Christmas is a special time of year in Branson.
 The Midwest vacation destination turns into a celebrated holiday wonderland ideal for making magical memories with your family.
 It consistently ranks high as a top place to visit for a Christmas getaway.
 With these top five things to do during Ozark Mountain Christmas, it’s easy to see why.

-Silver Dollar City hosts one of the most acclaimed Christmas celebrations in America.
-Over five million lights adorn the Branson theme park, and a dazzling five-story special effects Christmas tree is the perfect addition to the Town Square.
+Silver Dollar City hosts one of the most acclaimed Christmas celebrations in America, Old Time Christmas.
+Over six million lights adorn the Branson theme park, and a dazzling five-story special effects Christmas tree is the perfect addition to the Town Square.
 Holiday music productions like “It’s a Wonderful Life” and the illuminating Holly Jolly Christmas Parade with Rudolph the Red-Nosed Reindeer add to the festive fun.

 Branson Christmas shows spread Christmas cheer from ear-to-ear.
 Audience members are delighted by traditional Christmas classics, retellings of the Christmas story, and country spins on carols.
 Open November through December, the Branson Christmas show season is a favorite time of year for many.

 The twinkle of holiday lights is a wonderful sight.
 There are three drive-thru light displays in Branson:

 You know you can get a great deal in Branson.
 That’s what makes holiday shopping so much fun!
 Branson Christmas shopping offers deep discounts at outlet malls like Tanger.
 Similarly, there’s always savings to had at local craft stores and flea markets.
 Beyond those options, you’re sure to find the perfect gift at name brand boutiques at the Branson Landing and savings at specialty stores.
 Trust me, the perfect gift is just a shopping trip away!